distdl/distdl/docs/code_reference/nn.rst

    :header-rows: 0
    :align: left

+   * - :ref:`code_reference/nn/all_sum_reduce:AllSumReduce Layer`
+     - Performs an all-sum-reduction within a partition.
    * - :ref:`code_reference/nn/broadcast:Broadcast Layer`
      - Performs a broadcast of a tensor from one partition to another.
    * - :ref:`code_reference/nn/halo_exchange:Halo Exchange Layer`